mturk/llibiconv/README.md

 Llibiconv is Microsoft Windows port of [GNU libiconv](https://www.gnu.org/software/libiconv) project providing only the library part of libiconv project.

-Headers and make files are manually created from original template files, meaning that there is no need for additional configuration steps.
+Headers and make files are manually modified from original template files, meaning that there is no need for additional configuration steps.

 Source files are kept intact ensuring that llibiconv will behave